 I create content for print and online publications.
 I research and write from scratch, or edit existing text to make sure the message gets across clearly.
 I am a slightly obsessive proofreader with a great eye for detail.
 My work includes annual reports, magazines, newsletters, websites, academic theses and ‘real’ books for both trade publishers and self-publishing authors.

 I am accredited by the Australian Institute of Professional Editors (IPEd), certified by the US Board of Editors in the Life Sciences (BELS) and an Advanced Professional Member of the UK Chartered Institute of Editing and Proofreading (CIEP).
-I have a Diploma in Professional Writing and Editing from RMIT University (a course I now teach in).
+I have a Diploma in Professional Writing and Editing from RMIT University.

 I’m also an author.
 My travel memoir, Wrong Way Round, was published by Hardie Grant in 2015 and I have written 18 children’s books for Wild Dog Books and Black Inc. My books have received gongs from the Children’s Book Council of Australia, the Educational Publishing Association of Australia and the WA Premier’s Book Awards.
 In 2020, How to Win a Nobel Prize (co-written with Professor Barry Marshall and illustrated by Bernard Caleo) was shortlisted for the Royal Society Young People’s Book Prize alongside Neil deGrasse Tyson.